Elif Sıla Aydın

 Elif Sıla Aydın (born April 11, 1996) is a Turkish women's handballer, who plays in the Turkish Women's Handball Super League for Konyaaltı Belediyesi SK, and the Turkey national team.
 The -tall sportswoman plays in the left wing position.

-Private life
+Personale life

 Elif Sıla Aydın was born in Ankara, Turkey on April 11, 1996.
-After finishing the high school, she took part in prep courses at Ankara Performance Sport Academy.
-In 2014, she was qualified to study physical education and sports at the Gazi University after completing the courses.
+After finishing high school, she took part in prep courses at Ankara Performance Sport Academy.
+In 2014, she qualified to study physical education and sports at the Gazi University after completing the courses.